aeternity/protocol/contracts/aevm.md

 1. HLM - A high level machine for executing logical formulas and blockchain operations.
 2. WTFVM - A Warded Typed Functional Virtual Machine
-3. AEVM - A version of the Etherium VM
+3. AEVM - A version of the Ethereum VM
-3. FAEVM - A fast version of the Etherium VM
+3. FAEVM - A fast version of the Ethereum VM

 # HLM

-The High Level Machine can execute AEtherium block chain operations (transactions) and logical tests on block chain variables in straight line code.
-A contract on HLM has a two local key->value stores, one containing numbers and one containg strings.
+The High Level Machine can execute Ethereum block chain operations (transactions) and logical tests on block chain variables in straight line code.
+A contract on HLM has a two local key->value stores, one containing numbers and one containing strings.

-The cost for executuing a HLM contract is directly propotional to the size of CODE+STORE.
+The cost for executing a HLM contract is directly proportional to the size of CODE+STORE.
 That is the gas used is bytesize(CODE+STORE) before contract execution.

-This allows for blindingly fast and cheap contracts with a known kost to be executed on the AEternity chain.
+This allows for blindingly fast and cheap contracts with a known cost to be executed on the AEternity chain.

 HLM statements are of the form:
 ```